bevyengine/bevy-website/content/learn/contribute/introduction.md

 Use the [bevy-example-runner](https://github.com/TheBevyFlock/bevy-example-runner) to automate this!
 Simply open an issue in that repository with your issue number in the title (and an empty body) and it'll kick off a run.
 This uses a *ton* of CI resources, so be kind to the planet and try to do some quick local validation first.

-## Last Note

-Once you've figured out what you want to fix or implement, do ensure you have checked the [AI Policy] with regards to what constitutes a valid Pull Request or Issue.
-This is primarily to keep us from being overwhelmed by AI generated contributions, as well as avoiding legal issues.
-If this presents a problem to your ability to contribute or have further questions regarding the policy, do reach out on [Discord] to see how else you might be able to help, though there's plenty of examples how in the next section.

-[AI Policy]: @/learn/contribute/policies/ai.md